payam-mokhtarian/graph-exploration-with-neo4j/README.md

 # Graph Exploration with Neo4j

-This repository demostraits an overview on tabular data ingestion to Neo4j graph database following some graph analytics and visualition.
-In addition, it shows how to buid a RESTfull API endpoint to execute Cypher query estatement.
+This repository demonstrates an overview on tabular data ingestion to Neo4j graph database following some graph analytics and visualisation.
+In addition, it shows how to build a RESTfull API endpoint to execute Cypher query statement.
 In this exercise, we build application based on Neo4j python driver on [Neo4j sandbox](https://sandbox.neo4j.com/) environment.
 This exercise can be done locally using Neo4j Desktop.

-The Knowledge Grapgh Game dataset from [KG Game Neo4j](https://github.com/maruthiprithivi/kg_game_neo4j) repository is used for this exercise.
+The Knowledge Graph Game dataset from [KG Game Neo4j](https://github.com/maruthiprithivi/kg_game_neo4j) repository is used for this exercise.
 There are four separate tabular datasets as follow:

 - [Education](./data/sng_education.csv)
 - [Work](./data/sng_work.csv)